mvolkmann/blog/src/flutter.md

 When testing in an Android Emulator, choose a device type where "Play Store" is enabled.
 "Pixel 4 API 30" enables this, but "Pixel 5 API 30" does not.

+After the app launches on the emulator, launch the "Google Play" app and sign in.

 ## Advice